-Employers have a lot of things to think about and a worker who asks for a pay raise at a bad time is never going to get what he is asking for.
-The best time would have to be during the pay review time, which is when most companies do it.
+Employers have a lot of things to think about.
+A worker who asks for a pay raise at a bad time is rarely going to get what he is asking for.
+The best time is during the regular pay review time, which is when most companies do it.

 Some contractual workers usually negotiate upon signing a new contract or at the end of the fiscal year.
-Otherwise, the Performance Development Review is also a good time to do it.
+Otherwise, during a performance review is a good time to do it.

 #2 Know your market value

-Employees should take time to ask other people who hold the same position in the same company or in other companies that belong to the same industry about how much they are getting paid and how much they are trying to negotiate for in the next year.
-The key is to know how much the industry is paying people who do have the same job.
+Employees should research what other people who hold the same position in other companies in the industry are getting paid.
+The key is to know how much the industry is paying people who have the same job.

 #3 Have a strong business case

 Negotiating a pay raise isn’t as easy as withdrawing money from an ATM wherein one can just input the amount and the desired amount comes out of the machine.
-It takes building a business case wherein one presents his specific contributions to the company and how these and his skills are bringing the company closer to achieving its goals every day.
+It takes building a business case wherein one presents his specific contributions to the company and how his skills are bringing the company closer to achieving its goals.

 #4 Go for more than just money

-Although money is the ultimate aim, there are other things that one can negotiate for such as added benefits, such as gym membership, a company car, or a flexible work environment.
+Although money is the ultimate aim, there are other things that one can negotiate for, such as a company car or a flexible work environment.

 #5 Take your time

-When there is already an offer, an employee shouldn’t just jump right into it without carefully analyzing the offer, especially if it is not what is expected.
-A worker must determine if it is close enough to the expected result or if it is reasonable enough.
+When there is already an offer, an employee should carefully analyze it, especially if it is not what is expected.
+A worker must determine if it is close enough to their expected result or if it is reasonable enough.